-In the first year of the pandemic, I was participating in a meeting last week with a group of parent educators when the facilitator posed these questions as “ice-breakers” before we got deeper into our agenda: What is something you have spent more time on during the pandemic?
-What has grounded you during this challenging time?
+In the first year of the pandemic, I was participating in a meeting last week with a group of parent educators when the facilitator posed these questions as “ice-breakers” before we got deeper into our agenda: What is something you have spent more time on during these challenging times?
+What has grounded you and your family?

 Asking these kinds of questions is, of course, a bit of a leap of faith for any facilitator even though, in this case, we knew each other well.
 My own emotional response certainly varies depending on the day.
 Some days, I might happily share that I found restorative solace in taking my kids to little pockets of nature in our city.
 Other days, I might just weep openly in response to the question.
-While potentially awkward, crying is an understandable response as we parent through the layered crises of COVID-19 and uprisings confronting racialized violence.
+While potentially awkward, crying is an understandable response as we parent through the layered crises.

 I don’t exactly remember what I answered at the beginning of that meeting but the prompt stuck with me throughout that day.
 What have we spent more time doing?
 What has felt grounding?
 Curious about how my kids would answer, I asked them.
 Here’s their short list:

 It was actually useful to hear their off-the-cuff ideas.
 I am sure their reflections were largely shaped by our perfect sunny summer day.
 On another, not so sunny day, the descriptors: stressed, bored, or angry might have been at the top of their list.
 One word, however, stuck out and it felt like the most resonant answer in the bunch: Apologizing.